-Mesothelioma is a rare and devastating form of cancer for which there is currently no cure and only an 18-month life expectancy after diagnosis.
-Standard cancer treatments such as surgery, chemotherapy, and radiation can help, but doctors and scientists are always on the hunt for novel treatments that may offer hope to mesothelioma patients and their families.
-In some cases, current mesothelioma patients can help with the search for a cure by participating in clinical trials, which are carefully controlled research studies.
+Mesothelioma is a rare and devastating form of cancer for which there is no cure and only an 18-month life expectancy after diagnosis.
+Standard cancer treatments such as surgery, chemotherapy, and radiation can help, but doctors and scientists are always searching for novel treatments that may offer hope to mesothelioma patients and their families.
+In some cases, current mesothelioma patients can help search for a cure by participating in mesothelioma clinical trials, which are carefully controlled research studies.

-A clinical trial is conducted with volunteer patients in an effort to learn more about promising new treatments or procedures.
-These may include recently developed drugs, new combinations of established treatments, or even completely revolutionary methods that have never been tried before.
+Mesothelioma clinical trials are conducted with volunteer patients in an effort to learn more about promising new treatments or procedures.
+These may include recently developed drugs, new combinations of established treatments, or even wholly revolutionary methods that have never been tried.

-Not only can participants in clinical trials feel proud that they are helping researchers who seek better mesothelioma treatments, but they also often have access to state-of-the-art treatments that may not have otherwise been available to them.
+Not only can participants in clinical trials feel proud that they are helping researchers who seek better mesothelioma treatments, but they also often have access to state-of-the-art treatments that may not have otherwise been available.

 Clinical trials do come with risks.
 There is always a possibility that the treatment in question may not work as expected, and trial participants must weigh this possibility before opting to forego traditional treatments in exchange for trial treatments.
 The side effects of clinical trial drugs and treatments may also not be fully discovered during the trial, and trial treatments can be time-consuming and costly.
 Mesothelioma patients interested in participating in clinical trials should also know that insurance may not cover this new type of drug or treatment.

-Mesothelioma patients considering a clinical trial need to carefully weigh all of the benefits against the risks of participation in relation to their specific situation (such as the stage of their mesothelioma, overall health, and other options for treatment available to them).
+Patients considering a mesothelioma clinical trial need to carefully weigh all of the benefits against the risks of participation in relation to their specific situation (such as the stage of their mesothelioma, overall health, and other options for treatment available to them).

-While it is true that some new treatment methods may have not yet been fully tested for safety, rest assured that researchers spend many years developing medical treatments prior to conducting human trials.
-Additionally, all clinical studies conducted in the U.S. are carefully monitored and also subject to stringent ethical guidelines and safety standards.
+While it is true that some new treatment methods may have not yet been thoroughly tested for safety, rest assured that researchers spend many years developing medical treatments prior to conducting human trials.
+Additionally, all mesothelioma clinical trial studies conducted in the U.S. are carefully monitored and subject to stringent ethical guidelines and safety standards.

 It is also important to remember the cost-benefit dyad when considering participation in a clinical trial.
-Because mesothelioma is considered a terminal illness, it is valid to consider whether possible health risks involved in an experimental treatment are really a heavy enough concern to outweigh the possibility of that treatment’s success, when facing an already significantly shortened life expectancy.
-In other words, patients should ask themselves if it is worth it to take a chance if that chance offers their best (or even, only) hope for adding years to their lives.
+Because mesothelioma is considered a terminal illness, it is valid to consider whether possible health risks involved in an experimental treatment are really a heavy enough concern to outweigh the possibility of that treatment’s success when facing an already significantly shortened life expectancy.
+In other words, patients should ask themselves if it is worth taking a chance if that chance offers their best (or even only) hope for adding years to their lives.

 In order to participate in a clinical trial, you must fulfill a list of requirements that will vary according to the particular trial.